- What is Zwift?

-Zwift is a turbo trainer game that enables you to link you turbo trainer up your computer, your iPad and iPhone, letting you ride with other cyclists in a virtual environment.
+Zwift is a turbo trainer game that enables you to link you turbo trainer up your computer, iPad, iPhone or Apple TV, letting you ride with other cyclists in a virtual environment.
 Once upon a time there was just a garage wall to look at – with Zwift's technicolour worlds those days are long gone.

-There are three virtual worlds to choose from: Watopia, Richmond and London – with a selection of route options available in each.
-The routes can be found on Strava, where there’s a leaderboard for each.
+There’s a range of virtual worlds to choose from – including Watopia, Richmond and London – and routes for various rides can be found on Strava where there’s a leaderboard for each.

 Is Zwift free?

 What equipment do I need to play Zwift?

 The most obvious thing you need to use Zwift is a turbo trainer.
 If you want immersive gameplay, are going to be using Zwift regularly, and can afford it, then a smart turbo trainer such as the Wahoo Kickr or Tacx Neo Smart could be a good option.